laurafreyaweller/laurafreyaweller.github.io/README.md

 Process Documentation Internship @DeWaagFablabAmsterdam

 **Welcome** Hi there!
 Welcome to my documentation for my internship at De Waag!
 On this page I will show all the process I have been going through the last couple of months.
-See below some extra links: bliebloe
+See below some extra links.

 - **This Page**: [https://laurafreyaweller.github.io/](https://laurafreyaweller.github.io/)
 - **Github Repo:** [https://github.com/laurafreyaweller/laurafreyaweller.github.io](https://github.com/laurafreyaweller/laurafreyaweller.github.io).